jacopoM28/Branchiopoda_GenomeEvolution_vol1/README.md

 # Branchiopoda_GenomeEvolution_vol1

-## Bioinformati pipeline used to study evolution of Transposable Elements in 8 brachiopods genomes.
+## Bioinformati pipeline used to study evolution of Transposable Elements in 8 branchiopods genomes.

 #### Raw Repeats annotation: